Fettuccine Alfredo

 • Whole-grained, to ensure that all the natural goodness is preserved.
 Made from whole wheat kernels, it boasts the highest fibre content among pasta varieties.
 This is the recommended choice for promoting better health, particularly for conditions like heart disease, diabetes, obesity, and colorectal cancer.

 Creating a pasta dish can be as simple or as elaborate as you fancy, whether it’s a quick ‘throw-whatever-you-have-in-the-fridge’ affair or a carefully curated culinary masterpiece.
-It all comes down to your taste and the occasion!
+It all comes down to your taste and the occasion.

 Video Recipe: